plxavier/Zootopia-API/README.md

 ```

 **Contributing**
-Fork via GitHub
+-Do fork via GitHub
 ```bash
 git checkout -b feature/xx
 ```
-add, commit, push, and pull request, wait for review to get your contributions accepted!
+- Then add, commit, push, and pull request, wait for review to get your contributions accepted!
 Thanks!